Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

 Nullagine gold mine reserves

-The Nullagine gold mine has reserves of 741,000oz of high-grade gold.
-The combined measured and indicated resources have been estimated at 1.33 million oz.
-Further exploration is expected to increase the reserves.
+The Nullagine gold mine has reserves of 1.16Moz of high-grade gold.
+The combined measured and indicated resources have been estimated at 7.49Moz as of December 2018.

 Gold mining and ore processing at Nullagine

-Mining at Nullagine is currently being carried out at the Golden Eagle deposit.
-The ore is conveyed to the 150,000t capacity run-of-mine (ROM) stockpile area and is fed into the ROM crusher feed bin for crushing.
+Gold is mined through underground mining methods from six mining centres at Nullagine.
+The ore at the Golden Eagle deposit is conveyed to the 150,000t capacity run-of-mine (ROM) stockpile area and is fed into the ROM crusher feed bin for crushing.

 The crushed material is transferred by conveyor belts to a 50,000t live capacity coarse ore stockpile.
 The grinding circuit includes a single stage 4,000kW Semi Autogenous Grinding (SAG) mill in closed circuit with hydrocyclones.

-The processing plant at Nullagine is a 1.5 million tonne a year carbon-in-leach plant.
-The processed ore is treated in the gravity and carbon-in-leach circuits.
+The processing plant at Nullagine is a 1.5 million tonne a year CIL plant.
+The processed ore is treated in the gravity and CIL circuits.
 The tailings storage facility is located approximately 1km north-west of the plant site.

 Infrastructure facilities at Nullagine mine

-The plant site includes a multiple diesel generator power house equipped with nine 1MW diesel generators.
+The plant site includes a diesel generator power house equipped with nine 1MW diesel generators.

 The water supply for the milling circuit was provided from the production bores along with the water from the tailings dam.
 Lined water dams were constructed adjacent to the plant in order to store the process water and the raw water.